 Nike Nitidon Pomsuwan

 Nike Nitidon Pomsuwan (ไนกี้ นิธิดล ป้อมสุวรรณ) is a Thai actor.
 He is born on September 6, 1988.
 His first BL project is the 2017 anthology series, Club Friday 9, where he portrayed a gay character in one of the stories.
 Nike starred in the 2022 drama, 180 Degree Longitude Passes Through Us.
+He has a supporting role in the 2023 series, Make a Wish.

 Mam Kathaleeya McIntosh (แหม่ม คัทลียา แมคอินทอช)